Qazeer/artefacts.help/pages/linux/audit_framework.md

 An `auditd` event can be split in multiple records.
 Each record of the same event shares the same timestamp (in the `epoch` format) and same unique identifier.
 Each record is associated with a [given type](#record-types).
+Records can be sometimes separated by hundreds other unrelated records.

 The records are formatted as series of `FIELD = VALUE` pairs separated by a space.
 The available fields for `auditd` records, and their description, can be